 The instructor will give a variety of assignments to facilitate student learning in the clinical setting.
-These may include but are not limited to: research on a patient diagnosis, medication, or diagnostic test; preparation of a presentation for post conference; and completion of prep sheets including patient assessment data, patient care plan and a concept map.
-Failure to complete any clinical assignment may result in the student being sent home from clinical and may result in a failure for the course.
+These may include but are not limited to: research on a patient diagnosis, medication, or diagnostic test; preparation of a presentation for post-conference; and completion of prep sheets including patient assessment data, patient care plan, and a concept map.
+Failure to complete any clinical assignment may result in the student being sent home from clinical and may fail the course.